Tatum & Brown Needed to be Called Out; Who Else Was Going to Do it? - CLNS Media

 You either love what he brings on a nightly basis and think his value transcends statistics.
 Or, you point to his statistics and say “Are you F—ing kidding me???”

 There is NO middle ground.
-If Smart were a fighter his career record in the eyes of Celtics fans would be 0-0 with 455 split decisions.
+If Smart were a prize fighter his career record – in the eyes of Celtics fans – would be 0-0 with 455 split decisions.

 So naturally, when Smart unloaded on the team’s two star players Jayson Tatum and Jaylen Brown for not passing more in a devastating and humiliating come from behind loss to the Chicago Bulls on Monday night, reaction was, well…mixed.

-And the debate that will rage on today and into the future will focus on two questions.
+And the debate that will occupy airwaves and the twittersphere today and into the future will focus on two questions.

 Is Smart right, and was he the right man to deliver the message?

 The answer is absolutely yes, and does it really matter?

-Sure, Smart, the Celtics point guard had (checks box score) zero assists on Monday night.
+Sure, the Celtics ‘point guard’ had (checks box score) zero assists on Monday night.
 Wait, ZERO??
 And yes he was also shooting only 25% FG on the season entering the game, which begs the question, did he want the Jays to pass the ball to him?

-It takes a certain sized pair of you know what to say what Smart said considering how terrible he has been on the offensive end this season.
+It takes a certain sized pair of you know what to say what Smart said considering how bad he has been on the offensive end this season.
 Smart is not the point guard the Celtics envisioned he would be when they handed him the reigns this offseason.
 Any criticism sent his way for the team’s 2-5 start is well earned.

 But somebody had to say it.